 Resources for Starting a Business

 self-employment from stress to easeThere is a lot of practical support out there for people considering starting their own solopreneur business.
-Some of it is free or at very low cost, and I realize money is tight at the beginning.
+Some of it is free or at very low cost, and I realize money can be tight at the beginning.
 Below are some good starting places for practical support available across the U.S.A.

 Inspiration and Tips for Starters